vrramroop/Roblox-Grow-Your-Pet-/README.md

 Modeling is the main amount of time for this project.
 There are 2 types of files in this project: Devlog files and Version files.
 Devlog files are well, for devlogs.
 Version files are for each session and what has been changed in that session.
 You can skip this part if you have Roblox on your computer.
 To do the demo, go to https://roblox.com.
 Create an account on there.
 After, click on the demo and follow the steps that Roblox gives when installing the player when you press play.
 Enjoy the game!
-Previously, this project was called Grow A Fish Bowl, but i changed it to have brainrots instead of fish because brainrot. thats why the devlogs/commits are under fish, and the rest are under brainrot stuff.
+Previously, this project was called Grow A Fish Bowl, but i changed it to have brainrots instead of fish because brainrot. thats why the devlogs/commits are under fish, and the rest are under brainrot stuff now.